OSGeo/OSGeoLive-doc/en/quickstart/gvsig_quickstart.rst

 --------------------------------------------------------------------------------

 #.
 Click on the :guilabel:`Add layer` icon in the main toolbar to open the **Add layer** dialog.
 #.
 Select :guilabel:`Add` in the **Add layer** dialog.
-By default the first tab is *File*
+By default the first tab is :guilabel:`File`
    so the **Open** file dialog will appear.
 #.
 Drill down to the ``/usr/local/share/data/natural_earth2/`` directory.
 #.
 Select the files as shown in the picture.

+.. image:: ../../images/screenshots/1024x768/gvsig_qs_006_.png
+   :scale: 55

-Note that by default all formats are shown so we can
-   select both vector and raster files at a time by keeping pressed the *control* key.
+.. note:: By default all formats are shown so we can select both vector and raster files at a time by keeping pressed the :kbd:`CTRL` key.

 #.
 Click on the :guilabel:`OK` button to return to the **Add layer** dialog.
 #.
 Click on the :guilabel:`OK` button on the **Add layer** dialog to return to the view.

-.. image:: ../../images/screenshots/1024x768/gvsig_qs_006_.png
-   :scale: 55

 The View - basic navigation
 ================================================================================